 Two positions: 1) Field Conservation Intern, and 2) GIS & Field Conservation Intern

-Period of employment: Approximately 6 months: April 4th – mid October, 2022 (dates somewhat flexible)
+Period of Employment: Approximately 6 months, April 3rd – mid October, 2023 (dates somewhat flexible)

 West Multnomah Soil & Water Conservation District (“District”) is hiring two adult (18+ years old) temporary, part-time Conservation Interns for spring through fall of 2023.
 Work is both in the field, within our district service area, and in our office in S. Portland.
-Conservation Interns will receive mentorship, gain experience, and have opportunities to learn more about the field of natural resource conservation and caring for and giving to the land as practiced on non-public properties.
+Conservation Interns will receive mentorship, gain experience, and have opportunities to learn more about the field of natural resource conservation through caring for and giving to the land as practiced on non-public properties.
 We are looking for people with a passion to actively improve air and water quality, fish and wildlife habitat, and soil health and a desire to work as part of a dynamic team of professionals.

 Diversity, Equity and Inclusion

 West Multnomah Soil & Water Conservation District is committed to diversity, equity, and inclusion throughout our organization: in those we serve, in our workforce composition, through the contractors we hire, and in those that benefit from our work.
-We welcome and encourage applications from Black, Indigenous, people of color, women, and LGBTQ+ individuals.
 Interns will be provided with equity training, are expected to help co-create an inclusive work environment with fellow staff, and are invited to participate more deeply through the District’s diversity, equity, and inclusion committee or other opportunities.

 Primary Duties and Responsibilities

-- Monitoring native and invasive plants and assisting with other field site visits
+- Monitor native and invasive plants on the landscape and assist with other field site visits

-- Data entry and analysis, making graphs, and writing reports
+- Perform data entry and analysis, make graphs, and write reports

-- Mapping with ArcGIS (for the GIS & Field Conservation Intern only)
+- Create maps with ArcGIS (for the GIS & Field Conservation Intern only)

-- Communicating and working directly with staff, the public, property owners, and contractors through face-to-face contact, telephone, written, or email correspondence
+- Communicate effectively and work directly with staff, the public, property owners, and contractors through face-to-face contact, telephone, written, or email correspondence

-- Assisting with outreach and educational activities to inform the public on natural resource conservation issues and support collaborations with local partners
+- Assist with outreach and educational activities to inform the public on natural resource conservation issues and support collaborations with local partners

 Minimum Qualifications for BOTH positions (required to be eligible for either internship position; experience level in 1&2 used in evaluating and ranking applicants)

-1. Experienced with plant identification: Able to recognize and name common plants of the Pacific Northwest, trained in the use of plant identification resources, knowledgeable of plant anatomy and/or traditional ecological knowledge of plants and first foods
+- Experienced with plant identification: Proficient in recognizing and naming common plants of the Pacific Northwest, trained in the use of plant identification resources, knowledgeable of plant anatomy and/or traditional ecological knowledge of plants and first foods

-2. Competent in the use of Microsoft Excel and Word software (or similar): Able to enter data and create graphs and compose written documents incorporating text, pictures, and tables
+- Skilled in the use of Microsoft Excel and Word software (or similar): Ability to enter data, create graphs and compose written documents incorporating text, pictures, and tables

-3. Able to work outdoors under a range of conditions and terrain, with or without accommodation.
+- Ability to work outdoors under a range of conditions and terrain with reasonable accommodations

-4. Willing to work with and apply herbicides alongside other District staff members who are licensed herbicide applicators and who will provide training and supervision
+- Willingness to work with and apply herbicides (using hand-operated sprayers) alongside licensed District staff members after provided training and obtaining trainee license

 Additional Minimum Qualification for the GIS & Field Conservation Intern position ONLY

-5. Competent at using ArcGIS mapping software: Able to import, create, and edit both spatial and attribute data in ArcGIS (ArcMap, ArcPro or QGIS) and to create readable maps incorporating clear symbology and basic cartography elements such as labels, keys and scale references.
+- Proficient in ArcGIS mapping software: Ability to import, create, and edit both spatial and attribute data in ArcGIS (ArcMap, ArcPro or QGIS) and to create readable maps that incorporate clear symbology and basic cartography elements such as labels, keys and scale references.

-- Previous participation in an environmental workforce development program (such as, but not limited to: Green Jobs Internship and Training Program, Verde, Wisdom Workforce, Greenspaces Restoration and Urban Naturalist Team/GRUNT, TALON, or Northwest Youth Corps)
+- Previous participation in an environmental workforce development program (such as, but not limited to: Green Jobs Internship and Training Program, Verde, Wisdom Workforce, Blueprint Foundation, Greenspaces Restoration and Urban Naturalist Team/TNT, TALON, or Northwest Youth Corps)

-- Active students working toward a vocational or associates degree with an interest in natural sciences, natural resource management, environmental education, or another related field
+- Active pursuit of a vocational or associates degree with a demonstrated interest in natural sciences, natural resource management, environmental education, or another related field

 - Experience collecting field data and maintaining field notes

-- Maintains positive, cooperative relationships with others and conducts work in a professional manner
+- Proven ability to maintain positive, cooperative relationships with others, and conducts work in a professional manner

 - The fieldwork may include working in and around such locations as urban areas, farms, and working forests; streams and ponds; properties with dense, thorny vegetation; steep slopes, and other hazardous terrain, and applying herbicides.
-Herbicide application will include training and supervision by staff who will be working alongside the intern.
-Occasional interactions with farm animals and pets may occur while in the field.
+Occasional interactions with farm animals and pets may occur.

-- Physical exertion may be required, such as walking outdoors and carrying equipment and tools.
+- Physical exertion is commonly required for field tasks, such as walking outdoors and carrying equipment and tools.

-Base pay is $17.31 per hour.
-While the positions come with pro-rated Holiday pay and sick leave as required by law, this position does not offer health, retirement and other benefits that are available to our permanent employees.
+Base pay is $18.67 per hour.
+Pro-rated holiday pay and sick leave is provided (but not health, retirement, or other benefits available to permanent employees).
 The employee or the District can withdraw employment without cause.
 The District will pay for trainings and licenses required to fulfill the job duties, such as a trainee pesticide applicator license.
-Use of a personal vehicle, phone, computer, or internet is not required, but if such use is required, certain expenses may be eligible for reimbursement.
+Use of a personal vehicle, phone, computer, or internet is not required, but if such use becomes necessary or beneficial, certain expenses may be eligible for reimbursement.

 How to Apply

 Interested applicants may apply for one or both positions.
-Past WMSWCD interns are not eligible for re-hire for this internship, though Green Jobs Program interns are eligible.
-Applications must be submitted by the application deadline, 5:00 p.m., January 28, 2022.
+Past WMSWCD interns are not eligible for re-hire for this internship, though Green Jobs Workforce Program interns are eligible.
+Applications must be submitted by the application deadline, 5:00 pm, January 20th, 2023.

-- You will then be prompted through the online form to upload a cover letter (maximum length of ONE page) and resume (maximum length of TWO pages).
+- If you meet all the requirements, you will be prompted to upload a cover letter (maximum length of ONE page) and resume (maximum length of TWO pages).

-- In your cover letter and resume, please discuss or give examples of how your personal and/or professional experiences meet the Minimum Qualifications and Desired Experience, Abilities, and Attributes, and share your ability to work under the Job Conditions, for optimal consideration for an interview.
+- In your cover letter and resume, discuss or give examples of how your personal, professional and/or school experiences have provided you with the Minimum Qualifications and Desired Experience, Abilities, and Attributes; and prepared you for the Primary and Secondary Duties and Responsibilities, as described above.

-- Applicants are eligible for Veterans’ Preference when applying with West Multnomah Soil & Water Conservation District.
-For more information on required materials to submit, please see our Veterans’ Preference Policy.
+- Applicants are eligible for Veterans’ Preference when applying for a position with West Multnomah Soil & Water Conservation District.
+For details on required materials to submit, see our Veterans’ Preference Policy.

 District Redaction of Your Application Materials

-To better meet our equity goals and eliminate unconscious bias in the hiring process, the District has elected to redact some personal information from submitted materials reviewed by the hiring team including name, contact information, links to social media accounts and personal websites/webpages, photographs, graduation dates and names of schools (degrees obtained or number of years attended will be retained for review).
+In pursuit of our equity goals and to reduce the potential for unconscious bias during application review, the District has elected to redact some personal information from submitted materials before evaluation by the review team.
+Redacted information includes name, contact information, links to social media accounts and personal websites/webpages, photographs, graduation dates and names of schools.
+Degrees obtained and number of years attended will be retained for review.

-Questions: For questions about the application process, or to request an accommodation to access and participate in this recruitment, contact Office Manager Randi Razalenti at firstname.lastname@example.org or call (503) 238-4775, ext.
+For questions about the application process, or to request an accommodation to access and participate in this recruitment, email firstname.lastname@example.org or call (503) 238-4775, ext.
 100 and leave a voicemail message with your name, phone number and inquiry.

-For questions about the internship positions, contact the Internship Supervisor Ari DeMarco at email@example.com or call (503) 539-3605 and leave a voicemail message with your name, phone number and mention of the position.
+For questions about the internship positions, email email@example.com or call (503) 238-4775 ext.
+109 and leave a voicemail message with your name, phone number, and mention of the position.